 The folks over at the World Health Organization (WHO) go a step further.
 They state "health is a state of complete physical, mental and social well-being, and not merely the absence of disease and infirmity".
 In this excellent article, Machteld Huber, MD and colleagues say this isn't good enough.
 They propose changing the emphasis towards "the ability to adapt and self-manage in the face of social, physical, and emotional challenges".
 I like how this definition speaks to the process of health in relation to environment.
 Here, health becomes a living concept, an organic, ever-changing reality, not some five-letter word, to be conquered or forgotten, always out of reach or destined to gather dust in the land of the unattainable.
 Also, the relational nature of this definition of health is not so isolated and lonely.

-What I would like to add to Huber's conceptual proposal above is the word unique.
+What I would like to add to Huber & company's conceptual proposal above is the word unique.
 Health is "the ability to adapt and self-manage in the face of unique social, physical and emotional challenges".
 I am using unique in this context to refer to the opportunities, resources, and privileges, or lack there of, that go hand in hand with a person's in-born identity within their dominant culture.
-The markers of one's identity in this context may include class, race, ethnicity, sex, age, sexual-orientation, and probably some other realities I'm forgetting here.
+The markers of one's identity in this context may include class, race, ethnicity, sex, age, sexual-orientation, physical or cognitive ability to adapt to the demands of dominant culture, and surely some other realities I'm forgetting here.
 I think this is a very important contextual marker to include in the discussion of the concept of health.
 These markers affect the social, physical and emotional challenges one may face as well as their ability to adapt and self-manage .